 In December 2006, in connection with the retirement of Charles R. Weber, our former Chief Financial Officer, we made a payment of \$759,932 to Mr. Weber pursuant to a stock purchase agreement.
-This payment was for our net obligation to Mr. Weber resulting from the following transactions: (i) our purchase from Mr. Weber, at \$9.18 per share, of 211,518 previously-sisued shares of our common stock; (iii) the exercise by Mr. Weber of 767,813 previously-granted stock options, applying proceeds from the above stock sale toward the exercise price; (iii) our purchase from Mr. Weber, at \$9.18 per share, of 262,213 of the shares of common stock resulting from the above options exercise; and (iv) our withholding of \$2,486,261, an amount requested by Mr. Weber, for taxes due upon exercise of his stock options.
-After the consummation of this transaction, Mr. Weber continued to own and hold 505,600 shares of our common stock, wells purchase transferring for 180 days following this offering.
+This payment was for our net obligation to Mr. Weber resulting from the following transactions: (i) our purchase from Mr. Weber, at \$9.18 per share, of 211,518 previously-issued shares of our common stock; (ii) the exercise by Mr. Weber of 767,813 previously-granted stock options, applying proceeds from the above stock sale toward the exercise price; (iii) our purchase from Mr. Weber, at \$9.18 per share, of 262,213 of the shares of common stock resulting from the above options exercise; and (iv) our withholding of \$2,486,261, an amount requested by Mr. Weber, for taxes due upon exercise of his stock options.
+After the consummation of this transaction, Mr. Weber continued to own and hold 505,600 shares of our common stock, which, pursuant to the stock purchase agreement, he will be restricted from selling or otherwise transferring for 180 days following this offering.

 On June 21, 2004, we issued 316,000 shares of common stock to one of our directors, Dennis Eck, pursuant to a restricted stock agreement under which 100% of the shares were vested as of May 1, 2007.
 Mr. Eck did not pay any consideration for this stock, and we recognized an aggregate expense of \$209,640 for financial statement reporting purposes.
-See "Compensation - Non-executive director compensation for fiscal 2006."
+See "Compensation-Non-executive director compensation for fiscal 2006"